mdn/content/files/en-us/learn/css/first_steps/how_css_works/index.md

 ## What happens if a browser encounters CSS it doesn't understand?

-The [browser support section of the what is browser support lesson](/en-US/docs/Learn/CSS/First_steps/What_is_CSS#browser_support) mentioned that browsers do not necessarily implement new CSS features at the same time.
+The ["Browser support information" section in the "What is CSS" article](/en-US/docs/Learn/CSS/First_steps/What_is_CSS#browser_support_information) mentioned that browsers do not necessarily implement new CSS features at the same time.
 In addition, many people are not using the latest version of a browser.
 Given that CSS is being developed all the time, and is therefore ahead of what browsers can recognize, you might wonder what happens if a browser encounters a CSS selector or declaration it doesn't recognize.

 The answer is that it does nothing, and just moves on to the next bit of CSS!